Skip to main content

 Explores diverse paths towards more just worlds: bringing together research into multiple economic, political and social injustices while deploying engaged and often collaborative methodologies to explore just alternatives.

-Brings together environmental, human and more-than-human research to examine the evolving relationship between nature and society.
-Understands that environments are socially and politically constituted, and that environmental processes are bound up in the production of social categories.
+Brings together environmental, human and more-than-human research in the School of Geography to examine the evolving relationship between nature and society.

 Back to top